csiro-data-school/git-rstudio/_episodes/02-project-folders.md

 Anything that could be considered output of our analysis goes in the results folder.
 Examples of files that might go here include figures, modelling output, summarised data tables, etc.

-### Put source for the project's scripts and programs in the `src` directory, and programs brought in from elsewhere or compiled locally in the `bin` directory.
+### Put source for the project's scripts and programs in the `scripts` directory, and programs brought in from elsewhere or compiled locally in the `bin` directory.

 This distinction is most relevant when you are both writing your own code, as well as using external programs in an analysis.
 For most simple projects however, you can make do with a single `scripts`